bronnie313/Math-magician/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: ` using Render  `

 <!--
 Example: